Marine navigation levy

 We provide coastal marine aids to the navigation network as a service to you in the commercial shipping industry.
 The cost of operating and maintaining this system is recovered with the marine navigation levy.

-The marine navigation levy
+The marine navigation levy (MNL)

 The levy is a charge against commercial shipping used to recover the cost of operating and maintaining marine aids to navigation systems.
 We apply a ‘user pays’ principle to recovering these costs.

-Who pays the levy
+Who pays the MNL?

 Fishing vessels and pleasure craft are exempt from paying the levy.
-In practice, no Commonwealth aids are provided specifically for fishing and recreational boating users and their aid to navigation requirements are considered to be a State or Territory responsibility.
+In practice, no Commonwealth aids are provided specifically for fishing and recreational boating users and their aid to navigation requirements are considered to be a state or territory responsibility.

 The following operations are not considered commercial operations and do not pay the levy: